 Unconditional promises to give are recorded as contributions receivable when the promise is received.
-Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support depending on the existence and nature of any donor restrictions.
+Contributions received are recorded as net assets without donor restrictions or net assets with donor restrictions depending on the existence and nature of any donor restrictions.
 Contributions may include gifts of cash or promises to give.
-Such contributions are considered to be available for unrestricted use unless specifically restricted by the donor or grantor.
+Such contributions are considered to be available for use without donor restrictions unless specifically restricted by the donor or grantor.
 Contributions of assets other than cash are recorded at their fair value on the date of the gift.
-Gifts or promises restricted as to use or passage of time are required to be reported as temporarily restricted support in the period received and are then reclassified as unrestricted support upon satisfaction of the donor restriction.
-It is the Foundation's policy to record temporarily restricted contributions whose restrictions are met in the same reporting period as unrestricted support.
+Gifts or promises restricted as to use or passage of time are required to be reported as restricted support in the period received and are then reclassified to net assets without donor restrictions upon satisfaction of the donor restriction.
+It is the Foundation's policy to record restricted contributions whose restrictions are met in the same reporting period as unrestricted support.